sergi/jsftp/README.md

 - `response` events: These are response from the FTP server to the user's FTP commands

-- `user_command` events: These are commands that the user issuendss to the FTP server.
+- `user_command` events: These are commands that the user issues to the FTP server.

 - `event:{event name}` events: These are other events mostly related to the server